ClearTax/jira-lint/README.md

 #### Soft-validations via comments

-`pivotal-lint` will add comments to a PR to encourage better PR practices:
+`jira-lint` will add comments to a PR to encourage better PR practices:

 **A good PR title**